yt-project/yt-4.0-paper/manuscript.md

 However, balancing the needs of a community requiring stable methods for analyzing data against the ease of development suggests that this is a toll worth paying.

 In general, the development of `yt` is reasonably top-heavy, with the majority of contributions coming from a core group of individuals.
-We discuss the implications of this on sustainability in Section [sec:sustainability], and provide here a graph of the contributions over time.
+We discuss the implications of this on sustainability in Section @sec:sustainability, and provide here a graph of the contributions over time.

 <div id="figure-commit-graph"></div>{#fig:commit-graph}